Ahar: Overview

+Climate

 Economy

 Until the early 1960s Ahar was the economic hub of Arasbaran region.
 Arasbaran nomadic tribes bartered their produce in Ahar's bazaar.
 The charcoal produced in villages adjacent to Arasbaran forests was carried by muleteers to Ahar and from there was transported to Tabriz.
 In addition, Ahar was a distribution center for the Arasbaran rug.
 The gradual settlement of nomads, widespread use of fossil fuels, changing life-styles, and establishment of new marketplaces such as Kaleybar through facilitated transportation, have diminished Ahar's economical importance.

 Tourism

 The main tourist site in the city is the mausoleum of Sheikh Shaabe-deen, who was the teacher of Safi-ad-din Ardabili, the founder of the family of Safavid dynasty.
 The monument has been described by James Morier in early nineteenth century as the following, "The mausoleum is of brick, with a foundation of stone, and faced by an elevated portico, flanked by two minors or pillars encrusted with green tiles.
 A little wooden door was opened for us in the back of the building, which introduced us into the spot that contained the tomb of the Sheikh, which was enclosed by a stone railing, carved into open work, and surrounded by a sculptured arabesque ornament, of very good taste.
 The tomb is distinguished by a marble cover, on which is an Arabic inscription in relieve.".